antemooo/its_project_1/README.md

 ### Acceptance tests (samples)

-See `CinemaApp/data/test-cases.txt` for 300+ comprehensive test cases including:

-* **Complete workflows:** Room setup → Movie addition → Show creation → Booking
-* **Seat validation:** Same seat twice fails, invalid seat index fails
-* **Marathon planning:**
-  - Two overlapping shows → only one included
+* Two overlapping shows in the same time range → only one included in marathon plan.
-  - Sequential shows in different rooms → both allowed (no conflict)
+* Sequential shows across **different rooms** are allowed (no time conflict).
+* Booking the same seat twice fails; booking invalid seat index fails.
-  - Empty day → returns empty plan
+* Marathon on empty day returns empty plan.
-  - Full day → maximizes number of shows watched
-* **Edge cases:** Capacity limits, time overlaps, greedy algorithm verification

-**Full test suite**: Complete booking scenarios, marathon test cases, and algorithm verification.

 ---